Slow Marketing

 • Are they still listening six months from now?

-• Repeat visits to your website or content
+• Repeat visits to your website or digital platforms

 • Long-term email subscribers